CassidyJensen/Jensen-Schmupped/Process/README.md

 - Update the sprites / visual components
 - Add rum (power up / down)
 - Add a Game Over screen

+# 10.02.20 - Schmup's Ahoy Dev Day 3

+- Ammo Supply Box prefab created
+    - adds 10 ammo to supply
+    - slowly floats left from the right of screen
+    - gets destroyed upon contact
+- Decreased size of cannonballs from 1 1 to .5 .5
+- Added pirate ship and enemy ship sprites
+    - Hitboxes are smaller for enemies and players
+- Added a Game Over Screen
+- Moved health control to the game manager script
+- Healthbar is now red
+- Experimented with enemies shooting more projectiles at a time(Might be used to increase difficulty over time)
+- Player speed reduced from .5f to .2f;

+Next Steps
+- Game Over restart button
+- Rum Power Up
+- Generate ammo boxes over time
+- Adjust difficulty
+    - Make enemies stronger over time?
+- Generate power ups over time